Priyansusahoo/priyansusahoo/README.md

 • 🌱 Regarding studies; learning JAVA, DSA, WebSite development from Udemy, YouTube, Documentations and various resources

-• 🔥👨‍💻 Also learning about; one of many tools in DevOps(Docker).
+• 🔥👨‍💻 Also learning; one of many tools in DevOps(Docker).

 • 🏫 Currently a Undergraduate Computer Science & IT student, will Graduate in 2023